hiddify/Hiddify-Reality-Scanner/README.md

 # Hiddify Reality Scanner

 This is a TLS scanner that finds the best Reality SNI for you based on a list of SNIs.
+For more information you can read through our [Contribution Guidelines](CONTRIBUTING.md) for development.

 ## ⚙️ Installation
 The installation of this scanner has 2 parts.
 The first part is a server-side application and the 2nd part is client-side.